dakboard/Hardware-OS/README.md

 <img src="https://static.dakboard.com/assets/img/dakboard-logos/dakboard-logo-horiz.png" style="height: 32px;">

-DAKboard OS is a simple way to connect to DAKboard using a Raspberry Pi computer.
+DAKboard OS is a simple way to connect to DAKboard using a Raspberry Pi or ORange Pi 3 LTS computer.
 DAKboard is a customizable display for photos, calendar, news, weather and so much more!
 DAKboard makes it easy to get organized so you won’t miss a thing.

 ## Installation
-Instructions for installing DAKboard OS can be found <a href="https://dakboard.freshdesk.com/support/solutions/articles/35000125880-download-and-install-the-dakboard-os-for-raspberry-pi">here</a>.
+Check out our easy guides for installing DAKboard OS can be found for the Raspberry Pi and Orange Pi 3 LTS.

+<a href="https://dakboard.freshdesk.com/support/solutions/articles/35000125880-download-and-install-the-dakboard-os-for-raspberry-pi">Raspberry Pi</a>

+<a href="https://dakboard.freshdesk.com/support/solutions/articles/35000210494-orange-pi-download-and-install-dakboard-os">Orange Pi 3LTS</a>

 ## Feature Requests
 See the <a href="https://github.com/dakboard/Hardware-OS/discussions">Discussions</a> tab for open feature requests and to add your suggestion.